 It’s difficult to go to a job every day and witness inappropriate or even illegal conduct, knowing it’s wrong.
 Every day, thousands of people in Colorado are afraid to say anything for fear of losing their jobs, or worse.
 Afraid of being labeled a whistleblower.

-But if your employer does turn on you as a whistleblower in Denver CO, you do have protections against retaliation, including the ability to file a lawsuit if necessary.
+But if your employer does turn on you as a whistleblower in you do have protections against retaliation, including the ability to file a lawsuit if necessary.

 Giving two weeks’ notice when terminating your employment is a custom, or company policy, but isn’t required by law.